-Retinal Problems with Diabetes
+Retinal Problems With Diabetes

-The most common disease treated by retinal specialists is damage caused from diabetes.
+The most common disease treated by retinal specialists is damage caused by diabetes.
 Diabetes can be a devastating disease and is second only to cataracts as the leading cause of blindness in the United States.

 What is Diabetes?